 The convenience and rewards offered by credit cards have made them one of America’s favorite ways to pay.
-But an important thing happens if you start to mistake that little piece of plastic for free money: you end up with a big ole heap of credit card debt.
+But a significant thing happens if you start to mistake that little piece of plastic for free money: you end up with a big ole heap of credit card debt.
+Swiping a card is quick and easy, and for many consumers, it doesn’t feel as impactful as forking over real cash.

 That’s what happened to Beverly Harzog many years ago, when the first of her many cards was canceled and she had to face her debt reality.
 “That was my rock-bottom moment,” Beverly described.
 “From that moment on, I vowed I would get myself back in financial shape.”